mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 A detailed description of the EPD is covered by the specification [IEEE 802][802].
 More information on EtherTypes can also be found on the [IEEE RA web site][IEEERA].

-> **Note**: EtherType **0xB62C** is recommended by the [OPC UA PubSub][OPC.UA.PubSub] to identify Ethernet mapping for PubSub protocol.
+> **Note 1**: EtherType **0xB62C** is recommended by the [OPC UA PubSub][OPC.UA.PubSub] to identify Ethernet mapping for PubSub protocol.
 Unfortunately, at the date of this document publication, this EtherType number is not listed as an entry in the official registry available here [IEEE 802 Numbers][802Numbers].
 This number is classified by the IEEE as the OUI Extended EtherType.

 [IEEE 802][802] defines three assigned EtherType groups of vendor-specific protocol identifier: